Ballantyne Strong (NYSE:BTN) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Ballantyne Strong (NYSE:BTN – Get Rating) in a research report released on Saturday.
-The firm issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Ballantyne Strong (NYSE:BTN – Get Rating) in a research report released on Sunday.
+The brokerage issued a hold rating on the stock.

-Ballantyne Strong (NYSE:BTN – Get Rating) last posted its quarterly earnings data on Thursday, March 24th.
-The company reported ($0.03) earnings per share (EPS) for the quarter.
-Ballantyne Strong had a return on equity of 9.99% and a net margin of 16.49%.
-The firm had revenue of $10.05 million during the quarter.
+Ballantyne Strong (NYSE:BTN – Get Rating) last announced its quarterly earnings data on Thursday, March 24th.
+The company reported ($0.03) EPS for the quarter.
+The business had revenue of $10.05 million during the quarter.
+Ballantyne Strong had a net margin of 16.49% and a return on equity of 9.99%.

 Ballantyne Strong, Inc operates in the entertainment industry worldwide.
 The company manufactures and distributes projection screens and customized screen support systems directly, as well as through third-party distributors and integrators.
 It also distributes other products and provides technical support services to the cinema exhibition industry, theme parks, schools, museums, and other entertainment-related markets.